 Victoria Gate, 3 Harewood Street, Leeds, West Yorkshire, LS2 7JA.

 St Paul’s House

 St Paul’s House is a one-off.
 The Grade II-listed building was built in Hispano-Moorish style in 1878 by Thomas Ambler and it’s become the focal point of Park Square.
-This is an incredibly intricate building – it uses red and pink Burmantofts bricks, coupled with Daulton’s incredibly ornate terracotta around the windows and rooftop.
-On the top floor, the windows are adorned with Moorish arches and on the roof, but the real highlight is the minarets.
+This is an incredibly intricate building – it uses Burmantofts bricks, coupled with Daulton’s incredibly ornate terracotta around the windows and rooftop.
+On the top floor and the roof, the windows are adorned with Moorish arches, but the real highlight is the minarets.
 They’re usually only seen on mosques in the UK, but here they give us a taste of Ambler’s main influence – The Alhambra Palace in Spain.
-Fun fact for you – the minarets are actually fibreglass copies, and the originals are safely stored at Leeds Discovery Centre.
+Fun fact for you – these minarets are actually fibreglass copies as the originals are safely stored at Leeds Discovery Centre.

 St Paul’s House, 23 Park Square, Leeds, West Yorkshire, LS1 2ND.